skyejacobson/conversorHTB/README.md

 `needrestart` is a linux community tool that allows users and admins to perform restart on utilities after library, service, or dependency updates.
 Read more here [NeedRestart Utility](https://discourse.ubuntu.com/t/needrestart-for-servers/21552)

-`needrestart` has a known security flaw versions 2.3 - 3.7 with its use of the `PYTHONPATH` environment variable, allowing local attackers to execute arbitrary code to gain root access as it incorrectly santizes it when determining which python services need restarting.
+`needrestart` has a known security flaw in versions 2.3 - 3.7 with its use of the `PYTHONPATH` environment variable, allowing local attackers to execute arbitrary code to gain root access as it incorrectly santizes it when determining which python services need restarting.
 Read more here [CVE-2024-48990-48992](https://www.qualys.com/2024/11/19/needrestart/needrestart.txt)

 We can check software version to see if this is exploitable.